 Ethics in writing

-Articles that compete for publication in Res novae are subject to the general standards of ethics in scientific publishing.
-All authors and co-authors are required to provide minimal neccessary information about the possible conflict of interests, including personal, financial and other formal and informal relationships with people and organizations that might have affected their work.
+Articles that are submitted for publication in Res novae are subject to the general standards of ethics in scientific publishing.
+Submission of the article indicates that the article has not yet been published and that it is not in the process of publication elsewhere.
+All authors and co-authors are required to provide necessary information about the possible conflict of interests, including personal, financial and other relationships with people and organizations that might have affected their work.

-Language, length and shape of the articles
+Language and form of the articles

 Graphs and Tables